 Austrian §278a Trial: "Soko Bekleidung": Police Informer Protocols (Vienna, 2010)

-Internal Austrian documents of policer informer "Danielle Durand".
+Internal Austrian documents including account of police informer "Danielle Durand".

 See: Austrian §278a trial